Difference between OpenShift vs Docker

 |Hazeroid, Vungle, and Accenture are some of the companies using it.||Twitter, Spotify, and Pinterest are some of the companies using it.|

 |It is well documented.||The documentation is not always in sync.|

-OpenShift and Docker, both being open-source go hand in hand with each other or can be used independently.
+OpenShift and Docker, both being open-source, go hand in hand with each other or can be used independently.
 Both technologies are popular and widely used across the globe.
-With the pros and cons of both technologies, the organization can choose either of them in conformance with their requirements.
+With both technologies’ pros and cons, the organization can choose either of them in conformance with their requirements.